barzansaeedpour/advanced-computer-vision-with-tensorflow/README.md

 This repository serves as a roadmap to my collection of advanced Computer Vision projects implemented with TensorFlow.

+Please feel free to contribute in these repositories.

 ## Content:

 - **Transfer Learning for binary classification** [(link)](https://github.com/barzansaeedpour/transfer-learning-for-binary-classification-tensorflow)